Atomic Art

 He later said in a Smithsonian interview, that his interest in film was a logical and natural outgrowth when confronted with subject matter which was not easily coverable by painting or exceeded painting.
 He echoes Adorno’s statement that writing poetry after Auschwitz would be barbaric, often misquoted as “Art after Auschwitz is impossible.“

-Ted Gilien, who had been a muralist for the Federal Arts Project, came with the Combat Artist Unit to Nagasaki to document the bombings.
+Ted Gillien, who had been a muralist for the Federal Arts Project, came with the Combat Artist Unit to Nagasaki to document the bombings.
 He sketched and took hundreds of photographs.
 But the paintings he delivered to the army on his return were rejected and when he tried to sell them, people told him, “The war is over, knock it off.”
 The paintings seem to be lost.

 From Denise M. Rompilla, From Hiroshima to the hydrogen bomb: American artists witness the birth of the atomic age